GoogolGenius/fintrack/README.md

 - Create an account to start managing your financial transactions.
 - Use the dashboard to view and visualize your transaction history.
 - Explore different charts and summaries to gain insights into your financial data.
+- Launch the interactive tour for an easy walkthrough of all features.

 ## Contributing